Iowa Debt Relief

 Shelters for the homeless range from emergency shelters, where someone may stay for one night, to transitional shelters that help people find work and housing and prevent them from becoming homeless again.
 There are at least 20 homeless shelters in Iowa, with about eight emergency shelters in Polk County.

-There are non-emergency medical transportation services available through the Iowa Department of Health and Human Services.
-Transportation for non-emergency medical purposes and/or Waiver-approved transportation may be available to Iowa Medicaid members with full benefits and clients with Medicaid Waiver benefits.
-Contact your state's Medicaid MCO to learn more about your coverage and which transportation service will be providing your rides (MCO).
+Iowa's Department of Health and Human Services offers non-emergency medical transportation services.
+Transportation for non-emergency medical purposes and/or waiver-approved transportation may be available to Iowa Medicaid members with full benefits and clients with Medicaid Waiver benefits.
+Contact the state's Medicaid office to learn more about your coverage and which transportation service will be providing your rides.

 Find Debt Relief in Iowa

-When you are in debt and seeking help, it is critical to research any company you may ask for help.
+When you are in debt and seeking help, it is critical to research any company before enrolling in a program.
 Falling victim to a scammer or a company that doesn’t have your best interest in mind when you’re already drowning in debt could be devastating.